grzegorzberk/CleanClipboard/README.md

 To run the tests for this project, follow these steps:

 1. Open the project in Xcode.
-2. Select the `PlainTextClipboardTests` scheme.
+2. Select the `CleanClipboardTests` scheme.
 3. Press `Cmd + U` to run all tests, including unit and UI tests.

 ## Contributing